Get creative with these fun National Day crafts and recipes that'll have you feeling proud and patriotic in no time…

 It will soon be Happy National Day in Singapore!
 Time to don those red and white clothes, watch the fireworks and celebrate life in the Lion City.
 Because we love everything about raising kids in Singapore!
 One of our fave parts about being parents to littlies?
 All that crafting and cooking!
 So what better time to grab the arts and crafts supplies or head into the kitchen than the upcoming National Day long weekend?
-We’ve listed nine fab ideas for National Day crafts that you can try at home.
+We’ve listed some fab ideas for National Day crafts that you can try at home.
 Enjoy!

 2. Sensory bags

 Also called ‘pat mats’, these sensory pouches are perfect for babies and toddlers to play with, as they’re mess-free (always a win in our eyes!).
 They’re also amazingly quick to make the next time your kid throws the mother of all tanties and you’re losing your mind.
 Don’t believe us?
 Watch our video tutorial to see for yourself.
 You can use anything you like in these bags – paint, glitter, sequins, and so on – but just don’t put anything with sharp edges in.
 The last thing you want is for one of these bad boys to leak everywhere!

 3. Strawberries and cream popsicles